 Keeps the customer informed proactively

-Let’s say you release a new version of your product and it contains new features that you consider to be non substantial.
-Well your customers – new and old – may not feel this way.
-In fact they may be down right confused, why, because the product has changed.
+Let’s say you release a new version of your product and it contains new features that you consider to be non-substantial.
+Well, your customers – new and old – may not feel this way.
+In fact, they may be downright confused, why, because the product has changed.
 No matter how minor the change, it has changed and that is enough to create confusion.
-This study done by the Harvard Business Review list ten reasons why people resist change.
+This study was done by the Harvard Business Review list ten reasons why people resist change.
 By keeping your customers informed, it increases your approval rating with your customers because they can see that you are addressing the issue proactively.

 Reduces support request

 If something goes wrong your customers will contact you.
 That is how it works.
 However, if you identify an issue before the majority of your customers do, should you wait until they see the issue then contact you?
 Probably not, in fact by publishing your issue whatever that may be, you are making your customers aware that there is an issue, that you are addressing and maybe an approximate time when it might be fixed.
 As long as you place this is a public place, say a support form, forum or blog, your customer has no need to submit a support request.
 This allows your team to focus on resolving the crisis instead of repetitively responding to it.